stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

       ga('send', 'pageview');
     </script>

 The `views` location is `idsite-src/app/views` and contains the templates for individual functionality.
 These views are loaded at runtime into the main `master index` based on the path accessed on the ID Site.
-These views include:
+The following views can be modified to effect their distinct functionality and include:

 + `login.html` - The HTML for the login form for the ID Site.
 This contains the HTML form that displays all of the fields associated with login.
 By default, the root path `/` will display the login page.
 + `registration.html` - The HTML the registration form for the ID Site.
 This contains the HTML form that displays the fields associated with registration.
 By default, the URL path `/register` will display the registration page
 + `forgot.html` - The HTML for the first step of the password reset workflow.
 This includes the HTML that displays a form with fields for a end user to input his email address.
 By default, the URL path `/forgot` will display the forgot password page
 + `reset.html` - The HTML for the second step of the password reset workflow.
 This page is displayed when the user clicks on the password reset link that is sent to the end user's email.
 This contains the HTML form to collect the new password and password confirmation.
-By default, the URL path is
 + `unverified.html` - The HTML for the 'check your email' message when a newly created account needs to be verified.
 + `verify.html` - The HTML for the verification message when a user registers for an account and clicks on the email verification link.
 + `error.html` - The HTML for the error page when a fatal error occurs when using the ID Site.
 This page is displayed when there is a problem with the redirection from your application to the ID Site
 + `password-error-messages.html` - The HTML template used for displaying password related error messages when validating passwords during registration.
 For example, 'Password is too short'.

-Modifying the individual views is possible once you isolate which view you want to change.
 After making your HTML modifications, you can [update your ID Site](#updating-your-id-site).

 ### Customizing CSS

 Your ID Site's CSS is built using LESS, a dynamic stylesheet language.
 LESS is very similar to CSS but has more advanced functionality like variables, mixins, and nesting.
 When your ID Site is built using the `build` grunt, the LESS files are built into CSS for the ID Site.

-Common CSS Customizations include:
+Common CSS customizations include:

 + Modifying colors of text, background, inputs
 + Modifying the sizing of components, including height / width / margins / padding